illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 ### Proxmox API

-Proxmox has an API that allows you to programatically access any action you can take in the GUI--such as create virtual machine, delete, and so forth.
+Proxmox has an API that allows you to programmatically access any action you can take in the GUI--such as create virtual machine, delete, and so forth.
 This API is controlled by a `token_id` and a `token_secret` -- these are standard issue for working with Cloud Native software, no passwords here.

 The Proxmox API can be accessed in two ways: [Packer has a Proxmox builder](https://developer.hashicorp.com/packer/plugins/builders/proxmox/iso "webpage for Packer Proxmox-iso provider") which we can leverage to build Virtual Machine Templates for our Virtualization Platform and [Terraform has a Proxmox Provider](https://registry.terraform.io/providers/Telmate/proxmox/latest/docs "webpage for Proxmox Provider") as well.
 You will be provided with a `token_id` and `token_secret` per person - starting with just IT/Operations.